 Weekend Links Standing on the Bible and being able to defend your position is becoming more and more dangerous but that is where faithfulness is tested.
 Conservative viewpoints are systematically censored.
 Paganism is reasserting itself and the culture seems oblivious to both its danger and its silliness.
 G.K.
 Chesterton was right, if people will not … More The Oscars: Cru Loses a Staff Member and Maybe Much More; Repentant Leaders; Mark Driscoll

 Friday is for Heart Songs The following is from Kairos Journal.
-Jeremiah’s point to Israel was that they would have been weeping tears of repentance rather than boasting about their supposed security.
+Jeremiah’s point to Israel was that they should have been weeping tears of repentance rather than boasting about their supposed security.
 Join me in prayer after you read it.
 Sinful Confidence 4 Do not trust in deceptive words and say, “This is the temple of … More Sinful Confidence–Another Bane of our Age